cardano-foundation/cf-cardano-ballot/backend-services/voting-admin-app/EVENT_REGISTRATION.md

 For now CF Cardano Ballot application supports two voting event types: STAKING_BASED and USER_BASED and when creating an event you have to decide which type you want to use.

-In order to create an event, you can create a new class as part of org.cardano.foundation.voting.shell.shell package, e.g.
+In order to create an event, you can create a new class as part of org.cardano.foundation.voting.shell package, e.g.
 MyEventCommands.java.

 Create a following looking class: